aunyks/supporter-token/README.md

 ## Features

 - Mint as many NFTs as you like, from one contract.
 - Can be wrapped into ERC-20 tokens for use in DeFi or other applications.
+(Wrapping Contract included in this repo!)
 - `isSupporter()`: A function that you can call to determine whether some address is supporting you (ie owns one of your tokens).
 - `aggregateBalanceOf()`: A function that provides the _aggregate_ amount of tokens some account has.
 The more tokens they have, the more of a supporter they are!